Creating A Safe Environment

 As we get older, we can sometimes become more forgetful or absent-minded, which means sometimes accidents can happen.

 You can ensure the fire safety of your home by ensuring you have a fire and carbon monoxide alarm on each floor, your local fire service can usually help with installing and checking these.
-It is also worth having a fire extinguisher and blanket to hand should a fire break out.

 Invest in electric hobs rather than gas hobs to help reduce the risk of fire or gas leaks and look into appliances with an auto-shut off function so if you do forget to turn something off, the risk of an accident is reduced.